elasticio/elasticio.github.io/content/_components/pipedrive/index.md

 ---
 title: Pipedrive component
-layout: article
+layout: component
 section: CRM components
+description: An integration component for Pipedrive.
+icon: pipedrive.png
+icontext: Pipedrive component
+category: pipedrive
+createdDate: 2017-08-15
+updatedDate: 2017-09-12
 ---

-## Description

-An integration component for Pipedrive.
+Pipedrive Component component for the [{{site.data.tenant.name}} platform](http://www.{{site.data.tenant.name}}).

 ## Before you Begin

-Before you can deploy any code into elastic.io you must be a registered elastic.io platform user.
-Please see our home page at http://www.elastic.io to learn how.
+Before you can deploy any code into elastic.io you must be a registered [elastic.io](http://www.elastic.io) platform user.
+Please see our home page at [elastic.io](http://www.elastic.io) to learn how.

 ## Getting started